DiegoVallarino/gnn-structural-hazards/README.md

 This repository contains the code, data, and replication materials for the paper:

 **"Structural Hazards in Global Production: A Graph Neural Network Approach to Sectoral Survival"**
-by Diego Vallarino (2025), submitted to *Structural Change and Economic Dynamics*.
+by Diego Vallarino (Working Paper 2025).

 ## 1. Overview